 In 1939 Henry HJ Humphries, born 1905, a tester (gas fittings) lived here with his wife Mary J born 1910 and a redacted individual, possibly their child.Top

 George IV PH at number 50The PH was on the east corner of Goat Wharf: listed from 1839 to 1928 but not in 1933; John Stacey was the publican in 1839 & 1841; there is a PCC will for John Stacey in 1854; in 1845 J Barnes was in charge; by 1851 William Edwards,from Suffolk, who had recently moved here from Pimlico with his wife Julia and three children under 3; then William Milton in 1861; William Cooper from Kent had taken over by 1871 and remained here in 1881 and 1891; in 1901 Mrs Catherine Mumford, widow of John Mumford (see above, no. 42) was the publican and she remained here in 1913; Joseph B Hart has taken over by 1920, and was still here in 1928.

-By 1933 the premises were not listed, but in 1940 H Willmott and Sons, cycle dealers were at number 50, in 1952 Brenray Industries Ltd.Top
+A street directory for 1940 records H Willmott and Sons, cycle dealers at number 50, then in 1952 Brenray Industries Ltd.Top